Diagnostic Mammograms

 What to expect during your diagnostic mammogram:

-A diagnostic mammogram is similar to a screening mammogram, just a little longer.
+A diagnostic mammogram is similar to a screening mammogram, though they usually last a little longer.
 Your breast technologist will walk you through each of these steps:

 • Check in and fill out any necessary forms.